WCSCourses/SAGESA-AMR-Genomics-Network/README.md

-# Africa AMR Research and Training Network Resources
+# Welcome to the AMR Genomics Network - Africa
 ![SAGESA logo](logos/SAGESA.png)

 Explore tools and resources for pathogen genomics and AMR